 By Jarrell Cook, Associate Policy Director

-CMTA is working in a coalition of parties concerned by the unintended consequences of this seemingly unnecessary expansion of power.
-For more information or to discuss how this bill would affect you, please contact Jarrell Cook, Associate Policy Director for Governmental Relations, at email@example.com or by phone 916-498-3356.
+CMTA opposes AB 265 and is working to make the case for pharmaceutical manufacturers in California.
+For more information, please contact Jarrell Cook, Associate Policy Director for Governmental Affairs at firstname.lastname@example.org or by phone 916-498-3356.

 Capitol updates archive